hritikbharucha/Custom_Porechop_ABI/README.md

 ```bash
 --best_of_x / -box [int]
 ```
-Only select the best x consensus sequences from all consensus found. (default: 0)
+Only select the best x consensus sequences from all consensus found. (default: 0, reports all consensus)